-Health care and social assistance was the largest employment sector with 16,400 people.
+Health care and social assistance was the largest employment sector with 16,500 people.
 Agriculture, forestry and fishing was the second largest employment sector with 10,700 people, representing 10 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, public administration and safety, mining, and education and training.
+Other important employment sectors in the region were retail trade; public administration and safety; mining; and accommodation and food services.

 Value of agricultural production

 In 2015–16, the gross value of agricultural production in the Central West region was $1.7 billion, which was 13 per cent of the total gross value of agricultural production in New South Wales of $13.1 billion.

 The Central West region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were wheat ($367 million), followed by cattle and calves ($296 million) and wool ($190 million).
 These commodities together contributed 51 per cent of the total value of agricultural production in the region.
 In addition, in 2015–16 the Central West region accounted for 91 per cent ($72,000) of the total value of the state’s brussel sprout production.

 Number and type of farms